FC København

 It took me

 Burger King and listen to commentary of the West Indies v England Test match.
+The only

 downer on the day came when my flight was delayed for forty minutes.
-Again, I

 slept all the way before catching a train to Victoria and then a couple of

 down and outs and those getting home after work.
+I was a

 tired lad when I eventually got to bed at 3am after a bite to eat and didn’t

-leave the flat until nightshift later that day.
+leave the flat until night shift later that day.
 It was worth every second and

 slight inconvenience.